dmsi-ods/Cooking-LDA-with-recipes/README.md

-# Data Visualization
+# Cooking LDA With Recipes
 ## Description
-Inspired with the assignment from MIPT machine learning course.

-Data visualization is the first step in solving virtually any data analysis task, in particular, when participating in a competition.
-Visualization helps to decide which data preprocessing should be carried out, which methods are best, and which features to add.
-In this notebook, we will work with this [kaggle-competition](https://www.kaggle.com/c/prudential-life-insurance-assessment), which ended in the winter of 2016.

-__Competition task:__ using person characteristics and his application for medical insurance to predict the degree of risk of this insurance.
+In the thematic modeling, it is assumed that the order of words in the document is not important for determining the subject (“bag of words” hypothesis).
+We will work with a somewhat non-standard for thematic modeling collection, which can be called the “bag of ingredients”, because it consists of recipes from different cuisines.
+Thematic models are looking for words that are often found together in documents and make up topics.
+We will try to apply this idea to recipes and find culinary “themes”.
+This collection is good because it doesn't require preprocessing.
+In addition, it illustrates the principle of thematic models quite clearly.

 __What are we going to do:__
 * view data;
-* try some data visualization methods;
-* analyze graphs and try to draw conclusions that are useful for the next stages of solving the problem.
+* build lda models;
+* experiment with model parameters and analyze results;
+* find culinary "themes";
+* generate the unique recipe :)

 ## Description of folders
-* **data**: contains data from competition
+* **data**: contains recipe descriptions;
-* **model**: contains notebook with analysis
+* **model**: contains notebook with analysis.